maxbarkouras/Syscall-Shellcode-Injector/README.md

 2. Create a new C++ Visual Studio project in the directory

-3. Open main.cpp and **indirect.asm _OR_ direct.asm** as source files and wonka.h as a header file
+3. Open main.cpp and syscalls.asm as source files and wonka.h as a header file
-      --> use indirect.asm for indirect syscalls and direct.asm for direct syscalls

 4. Make changes to necessary components (shellcode, XOR key)